 Shimano introduced a new battery (BT-DN300) for the 12-speed wireless groupsets.
 There are three ports on the battery, with only two needed for a wireless setup.
 The third port will be used for a wired setup to connect the shifters via a junction box.

-The weighs 52g and has a capacity of 500 mAh.
-It takes around 1.5 to 2 hours for a full charge and can last for around 2,500 to 3,000km per charge.
+The Shimano battery weighs 52g and has a capacity of 500 mAh.
+It takes 1.5 to 2 hours for a full charge and can last for around 2,500 to 3,000km per charge.

 SRAM uses one battery each for the front and rear derailleurs.
 Each battery weighs 24g and can last up to 1,000km per charge for the rear battery, which sees more usage.